naibarn/SmartSpec/.smartspec-docs/workflows/ui_validation_manual.md

 - Shipping flows where `ui.json` is AI-generated and still `UNREVIEWED`.
 - Building silent UX/a11y/i18n technical debt.
-- Lacking evidence that UI correctness was reviewed before releases.
+- Lacking evidence that UI correctness and security posture were reviewed before releases.

 ---